An innovative drug delivery platform for the benefit of patients and pharma company

-LIDDS, with the NanoZolid® platform, will develop innovative and effective drugs for intratumoral treatment, as well as drugs with systemic effects that are released from a subcutaneous depot.
-NanoZolid®-based drugs should be at least as effective as the original drug but provide limited and/or fewer side effects as well as fewer treatments for the patient.
-This is my goal and vision as well as that of LIDDS.
+Using the NanoZolid® platform, LIDDS will develop innovative and effective drugs for intratumoral treatment as well as drugs with systemic effect that are released from a subcutaneous depot.
+NanoZolid®-based drugs should be at least as effective as the original drug treatment but give reduced or fewer side effects and require fewer treatment sessions for patients.
+In this way our drugs will create value for patients, healthcare providers and the pharmaceutical industry.

 LIDDS enables new treatments and revitalizes existing products